 If your organization is anything like ours, you’ve got a couple key players who are tough to nail down.
 Whether you are scheduling the meeting yourself, or have the luxury of admin support to book meetings for you, getting the calendars coordinated can be more of a time-intensive challenge than a lot of people give credence.
-For estimation sake, we’ll say a full 15 minutes.
+For estimation sake, we’ll say a full fifteen minutes.

 Preparation is vital if you expect to have a productive and worthwhile meeting.
 General guidance is at least a 1:1 ratio of preparation time to meeting time.
-So for our example, that means a prep time of 1 hour.
+So for our example, that means a prep time of one hour.

 Studies show that it takes 23-24 minutes to get our minds back into regular tasks after the large interruption, and the shifted focus, of a meeting.
 This is different if the meeting is germane to the task you are currently working on.
 More likely, however, the meeting will be covering someone else’s topic, and it will take a bit of time to get back into your work afterwards.
-We’ll round to 30 minutes.
+We’ll round to thirty minutes.

 Every member of an organization should be confronted with the questions: Will an email or phone call get it done?
 Is the meeting truly necessary?

 If you need to have the meeting, then make that meeting as efficient and productive as possible.
 Be prepared, get to the point, create and keep to the agenda, and then get out.
 Spend your Time, and the organization’s money, wisely.